SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/dashboards.md

 ---

 Dashboards provide you with a customized visualization of your data by using a set of widgets.
-Widgets can display maps, images, graphs, tables and other graphic representations of data.
+Widgets can display maps, images, graphs, tables, and other graphic representations of data.

 Cumulocity IoT comes with a number of preset widgets, see [Widgets collection](#widgets-collection) for details.
 You can also develop your own widgets and add them to your Cumulocity IoT account.
 Refer to the [Web SDK guide](/web/) for details.